nithinbekal/nithinbekal.github.io/notes/vim.md

 " Use ruby to upcase current line (also works for visually selected line) !!ruby -ne 'puts $_.upcase'
 ```

+### Diff

+Compare and diff a file on current branch with master branch version:
+- Open foo.rb right tab
+- Open foo.rb from master in the left tab
+  - `:Gedit master:foo.rb`
+- Diff the files using `:windo diffthis`
+- Close diff view with `:diffoff`

 ### Vimscript